ergochat/ergo/DEVELOPING.md

 6. Commit the new changelog and constants change.
 7. Tag the release with `git tag v0.0.0 -m "Release v0.0.0"` (`0.0.0` replaced with the real ver number).
 8. Build binaries using the Makefile, upload release to Github including the changelog and binaries.
+9. If it's a proper release (i.e. not an alpha/beta), merge the updates into the `stable` branch.

 Once it's built and released, you need to setup the new development version.
 To do so: